rabbitmq/rabbitmq-website/site/tutorial-four-python.md

     pika.asyncore_loop()

-If you want to save only 'warning' and 'error' (and not 'info') logs to a file, just open a console and type:
+If you want to save only 'warning' and 'error' (and not 'info') log messages to a file, just open a console and type:

     $ python receive_logs_direct.py warning error > logs_from_rabbit.log

-If you'd like to see all the logs on your screen, open a new terminal and do:
+If you'd like to see all the log messages on your screen, open a new terminal and do:

     $ python receive_logs_direct.py info warning error

-And, for example, to emit `error` log just type:
+And, for example, to emit an `error` log message just type:

     $ python emit_log_direct.py error "Run!
 Run!
 Or it will explode!"